Settings

 Common tab — orderbook and NATR parameters

-Show the parameters users most often adjust: big volume type and NATR candle count.
+Frequently adjusted parameters include big volume type and NATR candle count.

 Operational notes

-- All settings are stored server-side in your account.
-They are available on any device or browser you sign in from — no need to reconfigure after switching.
+- For signed-in users, settings are stored in your account on Watchlist.top servers and are available on any device or browser you sign in from.
+In anonymous demo, settings are local to the current browser.

 - Theme changes apply immediately and do not require saving.
 If you close the dialog without saving, any theme edits made during the session are still applied because the change happened live.

-- All metric timeframes (NATR, average price change, relative volume, correlation, trades, levels, trends) are configured on the Common tab, not the Chart tab.
+- Metric timeframes and windows (NATR, PΔ, Pavg, relative volume, rBTC, trades, levels, trends) are configured on the Common tab, not the Chart tab.

 - The global orderbook big volume setting applies to all coins unless a coin has a per-coin override set from the orderbook panel.